xumzheng/microsoft-graph-docs/api-reference/v1.0/api/user-list.md

 ### Standard tables

+## Permissions

 <!--  Angela's proposal 2023/02/23 -->

-Choose the permission marked as least privileged for this API.
-Use a higher privileged permission [only if your app requires it](/graph/permissions-overview#best-practices-for-using-microsoft-graph-permissions).
+Choose the permission or permissions marked as least privileged for this API.
+Use a higher privileged permission or permissions [only if your app requires it](/graph/permissions-overview#best-practices-for-using-microsoft-graph-permissions).
 For details about delegated and application permissions, see [Permission types](/graph/permissions-overview#permission-types).
 To learn more about these permissions, see the [permissions reference](/graph/permissions-reference).

 | Permission type                        | Least privileged permission | Higher privileged permissions                                                  |
 |-----------------------------------------|------------------------------|---------------------------------------------------------------------------------|